Derek H. Kanwischer

 September 2013 – Present

-Member of the leadership team for Office for the Sustainability.
+Member of the leadership team for Office for Sustainability.
 Manage projects and mentor student employees, interns, and researchers for nationally recognized university sustainability program.
 Lead development and management of Office’s Sustainability Studio and the Gibbs Farm, a two-acre living-learning permaculture demonstration site.
 Administer annual Student Sustainability Grant of $75,000 to support student research, initiatives, and events to improve the culture of sustainability at WMU.
 Advise and mentor student organizations, senior projects, and honors’ theses.
 Assist the Executive Director with research, report writing, grant development, and program evaluation.

 - Oversees and directs the daily operations of the Office for Sustainability related to student interns and student workers.